white-axe/determination/README.md

 It comes with the following software, slimmed down and compiled without floating-point SIMD optimizations so that they behave exactly the same on most x86-64 CPUs.

-* [Ardour](https://ardour.org), a digital audio workstation (DAW).
+* [Carla](https://github.com/falkTX/Carla), an audio plugin host.
-* [ZynAddSubFX](https://zynaddsubfx.sourceforge.net), a software synthesizer, installed as an LV2 plugin.
+* [ZynAddSubFX](https://github.com/zynaddsubfx/zynaddsubfx), a software synthesizer, installed as an LV2 plugin.
 This particular image uses a fork I made with [a number of changes](https://github.com/zynaddsubfx/zynaddsubfx/compare/3.0.6..white-axe:zynaddsubfx:3.0.6-determinism1) to get rid of various other sources of nondeterminism.

 # Usage